-Education and outreach initiatives at NOMA are supported in part by the Patrick F. Taylor Foundation; Janice Parmelee and Bill Hammack; the Hearst Foundations; the Harry T. Howard III Foundation; The Walton Family Foundation; Chevron; the Louisiana Division of the Arts, Office of Cultural Development, Department of Culture, Recreation & Tourism, in cooperation with the Louisiana State Arts Council and the National Endov for the Arts, a Federal agency; GPOA Foundation; Elizabeth and Willy Monaghan; and generous GiveNOLA Day donors
+Education and outreach initiatives at NOMA are supported in part by the Patrick F. Taylor Foundation; Janice Parmelee and Bill Hammack; the Hearst Foundations; the Harry T. Howard III Foundation; The Walton Family Foundation; Chevron; the Louisiana Division of the Arts, Office of Cultural Development, Department of Culture, Recreation & Tourism, in cooperation with the Lo ment for the Arts, a Federal agency; GPOA Foundation; Elizabeth and Willy Monaghan; and generous GiveNOLA Day donors

-Masterworks from the Paul G. Allen Family Collection is co-organized by Portland Art Museum, the Seattle Art Museum and the Paul G. Allen Family Collection.
+The Françoise Billion Richardson Collection of African Art is supported by Charlie & Kent Davis, Catherine & David Edwards, Thomas Lemann, Wayne Amedee, and Joy & Howard Osofsky.
+Seeing Nature: Landscape Masterworks from the Paul G. Allen Family Collection is co-organized by Portland Art Museum, the Seattle Art Museum and the Paul G. Allen Family Collection.
 George Dunbar: Elements of Chance is organized by the New Orleans Museum of Art.
-Support is provided by Donna & Ben Rosen, Kitty & Stephen Sherrill, Michele Reynoir & Kevin Clifford, Parkside Foundation, the family of Eugenie Huger in her memory, Pia & Malcolm Ehrhardt, and Elizabeth & Chip Goodyear.
-Something in the Way is organized by the New Orleans Museum of Art.
-Support is provided by Tim L. Fields, Esq. and the A. Charlotte Mann and Joshua Mann Pailet End
+Generous support for the exhibition has been provided by Donna & Benjamin M. Rosen, Kitty & Stephen Sherrill, Michele Reynoir & Kevin Clifford and Parkside Foundation. al support has been provided by the family of Eugenie Huger in her memory, Pia & Malcolm Ehrhardt, Elizabeth & Chip Goodyear, and Basi & Mi